 Artists in the show include David Inshaw, James and Kate Lynch and Norman Ackroyd — an artist known primarily for his etchings and one of Britain’s most celebrated contemporary printmakers.
 His wonderfully atmospheric and expressive etchings of The Fonthill Estate and the local landmark Wardour Castle capture the way that the fog sits low on the hills in the area, adding to its mystery.

-A Wessex Scene will also include those working at the beginning of the 20th century who imaginatively and abstractly rendered landscapes like John Craxton Henry Lamb and William Nicholson.
+A Wessex Scene will also include those working at the beginning of the 20th century who imaginatively and abstractly rendered landscapes like John Craxton and Henry Lamb.
 Through viewing their images, as well as the glorious location that Messums Wiltshire is situated in, we will allow them to take our focus outside in this increasingly technology-driven and sedentary world.
 This exhibition brings together the sublime countryside scenery with the artists it has inspired and influenced; painters as dynamic and far-ranging as Elisabeth Frink and Philip Wilson Steer.
 As such, A Wessex Scene will also constitute an art historical map of the surrounding area.

 A Wessex Scene will hang in our brand new art space, The Long Gallery, adjacent to the giant 13th century tithe barn, the largest of its kind in the country where Messums Wiltshire is situated.
-This gallery has a long panoramic sweep of a glass window, viewing straight onto the rolling hills of the Fonthill Estate, home to the greatest – and most notorious – collector of the 19th century, Sir William Beckford.
+This gallery has a long panoramic sweep of a glass window, viewing straight onto the rolling hills of the Fonthill Estate, home to the greatest – and most notorious – collector of the 19th century, William Beckford.